 This inversion table also doubles as a piece of high-quality workout equipment — promising to help with spine compression, accelerating blood supply to the brain and enhancing your physical shape.

-It might be a little hard to assemble but, if you want something cost- effective and is fit for both teenagers and adults, this is a good pick.
+It might be a little cumbersome to assemble, but if you want something cost-effective and a good ƒor beginners, this is a good pick.

 This inversion table doesn’t just offer inversion therapy, but provides heat and massage therapy, without the hefty price tag.